Sharing is activism

 What should be done to achieve such results?

 They have to make sure that each volunteer knows what they need to do.
 Some volunteers will have difficulties or a lack of motivation to communicate with their contacts.
-To overcome this issue, organisers should share material with their volunteers so they feel confident and empowered.
+To overcome this issue, organizers should share material with their volunteers so they feel confident and empowered.

 This strategy requires some effort as soon as volunteers enroll, they’ll need to: select targeted contacts, get communication lines set up, and recruit some new volunteers.
 The quicker those tasks are done, the better.